Skip to content

 // shared_ptr1 still owns a raw pointer

-TEST_ASSERT_EQUAL(1, Test::_instanceCount);
+zassert_equal(1, Test::_instanceCount);

 shared_ptr1 = nullptr;

-// Shared pointer has been destroyed
+// shared pointer has been destroyed

-TEST_ASSERT_EQUAL(0, Test::_instanceCount);
+zassert_equal(0, Test::_instanceCount);

 }